 Building an online community is a powerful way to get people to engage with your business - particularly if your offer is built around a trade, hobby or passion and you count on repeat purchases and offer customer support.
 But how easy is it to develop a community?
-Ben Dyer, of ecommerce software provider SellerDeck, shares the lessons he learnt when building his company's online community
+Ben Dyer, formerly of ecommerce software provider SellerDeck, shares the lessons he learnt when building his company's online community

 A community is an enabler; it allows you an unparalleled level of access to your user base and empowers the otherwise voiceless consumer to feed back to 'the man'.

 However, setting up and running a community is not easy.
 The SellerDeck Community was established in 2002 and today has more than 13,000 members.
 This provides our company with a daily insight into our customers and their views on our products and services, while highlighting both our strengths and weaknesses.